-It can take weeks to prepare for a move, so when the boxes are all safely in your new home and the Denver movers have left, pat yourself on the back and breathe a sigh of relief.
+It can take weeks to prepare for a move, so when the boxes are all safely in your new home, and the Denver movers have left, pat yourself on the back and breathe a sigh of relief.
 Then, start tackling these tasks:

-While it’s possible the space was cleaned out before your big move, transporting all your furniture and belongings can definitely create a bit of mess on its own.
+While it’s possible to space was cleaned out before your big move, transporting all your furniture and belongings can definitely create a bit of mess on its own.
 After your movers have left and all your belongings are in their relatively confined spaces, take the time to do a little bit of spot cleaning to avoid spreading out any dirt, muddy footprints, or dust.

 Look For Damage